auriane-str/SpikeNet2/README.md

 These functions are part of the original SpikeNet2 implementation and should already be available when downloading the SpikeNet2 GitHub repository.

+<small>Another way to run the model has been implemented.
+You can use the `import_from_python2` code, which calls the `pour_matlab.py` script.
+This method is less precise than the first one because it uses fewer windows.
+However, it is worth noting that the two methods do not produce the same predictions.</small>

 # 4. Visualization

 If you want to convert the model prediction into annotation you can be imported in Brainstorm, you can use the `save_threshold` code.